Manage User Sync Rules

 - All product Web App pages

 - If applicable, the application that you download and/or install to host meetings

-- Next, select a user group that you have created, or leave as-is to select No Group ( learn more about how to create a user group).
+- Next, select a user group that you have created, or leave as-is to select No Group (or learn how to create a user group.